English Teacher (TV series): Development

 In June 2022, it was announced FX had ordered the pilot, with Brian Jordan Alvarez set to serve as writer and executive producer, alongside Paul Simms.
 In November 2023, FX ordered the series.
 In February 2025, FX renewed the series for a second season.
-In November 2025, FX canceled the series after two seasons.
+In November 2025, FX canceled the series after two seasons, following allegations that Alvarez had committed sexual assault against a cast member of another show of his, and that Koenig had enabled it.

 Casting

 Upon the initial announcement, Alvarez was set to star.
 In September 2022, Stephanie Koenig, Enrico Colantoni, and Julian Sergi joined the cast as series regulars, while Carmen Christopher, Jordan Firstman, Yissendy Trinidad, and Langston Kerman were set to recur.
 Sean Patton later replaced Sergi in the role of Markie Hillridge.

 Release

 Broadcast

 The first season of English Teacher premiered in the United States on FX on September 2, 2024.
 In Canada, the series aired on the linear FX channel, with Disney announcing that the first two episodes would debut on September 2, 2024, with episodes available the next day on Disney+.
 The second season premiered on FX on September 25, 2025, with three new episodes.